xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 Complex audio frames
 ....................
-These are frames designed for the use with FFTs
+These are frames designed for the use with FFTs.
+In order to get the frames from the four channel decimators in the complex frame format the ``index_bit_reversal`` field of the ``decimator_config`` must be non-zero.
+Additionally, this will bit reverse the index address of every entry to the frame as is normal for a decimate in time(DIT) FFT implementation.
+To increase efficiency sample data is packed such that two microphones are packed into a single complex array where one microphone is used to fill the real values and the other microphone is used to fill the complex values.

+A postprocess function must be applied after the DIT-FFT in order to recover the frequency bins.

 Four Channel Decimator
 ----------------------
-The four channel decimator tasks are highly configurable for outputting frames of various sizes.
-They can be used to produce frames suitable for time domain applications or perprocess the frames ready for and FFT for frequency domain applications.
-The four channel decimators, ``decimate_to_pcm_4ch()``, have a number of configuration options controlled by the structre decimator_config.
-The configuration is preformed before instiantiating the task by configuring the structure decimator_config.
+The four channel decimator tasks are highly configurable tasks for outputting frames of various sizes and formats.
+They can be used to produce frames suitable for time domain applications or preprocess the frames ready for an FFT for frequency domain applications.
+The four channel decimators, ``decimate_to_pcm_4ch()``, have a number of configuration options controlled by the structre ``decimator_config``.
+The configuration is preformed before instiantiating the task by configuring the structure ``decimator_config``.
 It controls the following :

 * frame_size_log2: This sets the frame size to a power of two.
 A frame will contain